An operator learning perspective on parameter-to-observable maps: Conclusion

 \section{Conclusion}

-This paper proposes the Fourier Neural Mappings (FNMs) framework as an operator learning method for approximating parameter-to-observable (PtO) maps with finite-dimensional input or output spaces, or both.
+This paper proposes the Fourier Neural Mappings (FNMs) framework as an operator learning method for approximating parameter-to-observable (PtO) maps with finite-dimensional vector inputs or outputs, or both.
 Universal approximation theorems demonstrate that FNMs are well-suited for this task.
 Of central interest is the setting in which the PtO map factorizes into a vector-valued quantity of interest (QoI) map composed with a forward operator mapping between two function spaces.
 For this setting, the paper introduces the end-to-end \ref{item:ee} and full-field \ref{item:ff} learning approaches.
 The \ref{item:ee} approach directly estimates the PtO map from its own input--output pairs, while the \ref{item:ff} approach estimates the forward map first and then plugs this estimator into the QoI.
 The main theoretical results of the paper establish sample complexity bounds for Bayesian nonparametric regression of linear functionals with the \ref{item:ee} and \ref{item:ff} methods.
 The analysis reveals useful insights into how the smoothness of the QoI influences data efficiency.
 In particular, \ref{item:ff} is superior to \ref{item:ee} for smooth QoIs in this setting.
 The situation reverses for QoIs of low regularity.
+A simulation study verifies these findings.
 Finally, the paper implements the FNM architectures for three nonlinear problems arising from environmental science, aerodynamics, and materials modeling.
-The numerical results support the linear theory and extend beyond it by revealing the supremacy of function space representations of the input space over analogous finite-dimensional parametrizations.
+The numerical results support the linear theory and extend beyond it by revealing the supremacy of function space representations of the input space over analogous finite-dimensional vector parametrizations.